-The coverage of ASI has been extended beyond the purview of the Section 2m (i) and 2m (ii) of the Factories Act, 1948 and the Bidi & Cigar Workers (Conditions of Employment) Act, 1966.
-Accordingly, the units with 100 or more employees, not registered under Section 2m (i) and 2m (ii) of the Factories Act, 1948 but registered under any one of the seven Acts in the Business Register of Establishments (BRE) prepared and maintained by the State Governments are considered.
+From ASI 2014-15, the coverage of ASI has been extended beyond the purview of the Section 2m (i) and 2m (ii) of the Factories Act, 1948 and the Bidi & Cigar Workers (Conditions of Employment) Act, 1966.
+Accordingly, the units with 100 or more employees, not registered under Section 2m (i) and 2m (ii) of the Factories Act, 1948 but registered under any one of the seven Acts in the Business Register of Establishments (BRE) prepared and maintained by the State Governments are also considered.